hire-us/hire-us/README.md

 [React/RN router](https://github.com/tipsi/tipsi-router) - share your code not only between mobile platforms but web as well.

 [Flavors](https://github.com/tipsi/babel-plugin-tipsi-flavors) - don't limit yourself only to `.ios.js`/`.android.js` suffixes, create your own flavors.
-This is how we're able to maintain a lot of custom builds.
+We needed a lot of different customizations for different clients and to have simple and clean codebase.
+Flavors give us ability to reuse our code in simple and powerful ways, easily enable and disable features during build without any code changes.

 [TravisCI for mobile platforms](https://github.com/tipsi/tipsi-travis-scripts) - let your team write build scripts in familiar language.
 Make you life easier with free TravisCI e2e tests on mobile platforms.